 IN the late 50's he spent time back at DC, creating early fantasy stories for DC's House of Mystery and House of Secrets that would later, at Marvel, be the precursors to the dynamic storytelling of The Marvel Age.
 Kirby gave DC's Green Arrow a more fantasy-and-SF-oriented twist.
 He also co-created, with writer Dave & Dick Wood, The Challengers of the Unknown, which in hindsight looks a lot like a trial run for a super-powered foursome that Kirby would create a few years later at Marvel.
 Some of these few issues feature inking by Wally Wood, late of EC, whose inks gave a unique look to Kirby's dynamic pencils.
-He did intermittent work for other publishers, including obscurities like FROM HERE TO INSANITY #11, a rare example of an entire book of humor entirely by Kirby, for the notoriously low-end publisher Charlton Comics.
+He did intermittent work for other publishers, including obscurities like From Here To Insanity #11, a rare example of an entire book of humor entirely by Kirby, produced for the notoriously low-end publisher Charlton Comics.

-He did not stay with Marvel, though, eventually moving on to other comic companies, in search of a better deal, first and most notably at DC Comics.
+Kirby did not stay with Marvel, though, eventually moving on to other comic companies, always in search of a better deal.
+His first and most notable stop was at DC Comics where then-publisher Carmine Infantino encouraged him to come back to the company.
 His contributions to the DC Comics Universe include Darkseid, Etrigan The Demon, The New Gods, The Forever People, O.M.A.C.and Kamandi, The Last Boy on Earth, and others.
 Kirby claimed to have based the appearance of Big Barda of the New Gods on a 1970 photo spread of the actress and singer Lainie Kazan in Playboy, while basing her personality on that of his beloved wife Roz.
 He returned to Marvel in the late 70's after the failure of book after book at DC, and was given relatively free-reign at the comic book company he helped to create, taking the reigns on CAPTAIN AMERICA in time for the Bicentennial, and creating new books such as THE ETERNALS, 2001:A SPACE ODYSSEY, MISTER MACHINE, and an odd but interesting take on his earlier creation THE BLACK PANTHER.
 Stories would later circulate that the young talent at "the bullpen" at Marvel looked with disdain on the new work Kirby was creating, and the feeling was that his time at Marvel was due to come to an end rather quickly, which turned out to be true.
 Arguably, Marvel may have given Kirby too much freedom, since there has been some debate whether the helpful hand of a strong Editor might have helped focus King Kirby's wilder ideas into something more easily digestible by the masses at the time.
 Kirby may have fancied himself (and actually BEEN) a comics "auteur," but all he'd ever wanted to do was sell as many copies as his considerable talents might facilitate.
 Some conjecture that the free-reign Kirby was given was self-defeating intentionally, and while in his later career Kirby would let increasing levels of bitterness color his recollections of the earlier collaboration between himself and Stan Lee, no one else had the facility to take Kirby's far-reaching narratives, laid out as they were in the margins of the comics pages he spun forth at his usual dizzying pace, and polish the storytelling through dialogue like Stan Lee was able to.
 Among the tragedies of Kirby's career is the unavoidable fact that as his career progressed, he was less able to focus properly to reach the heights of glory he truly was capable of achieving.

 The Industry as a whole knew the power of King Kirby, even if it seemed management didn't, and Kirby was paid tribute to-- or ripped off-- in the lovingly drawn swipes -or Homages-- of his work on many varied Marvel titles, and in odd examples of other media like Superman: The Animated Series' "Apokolips...
 Now!
 Part 2" and Teenage Mutant Ninja Turtles' "Return of the King".